 If you are a pedicure connoisseur then no doubt you have tried everything from Margarita to Volcano Pedicures in your local spa (pedicure menus can be extensive).
 Foot pampering comes in all shapes and sizes but they all tend to have one thing in common and that is water.
-However, a dry pedicure knocks convention on the head and is based around an entirely waterless experience.
+However, a dry pedicure knocks convention on the head and is based on an entirely waterless experience.

 Dry pedicure services for salon clients are all the rage but what exactly is involved and why are some people choosing to opt for a foot treatment without water?

 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.

 A waterless pedicure is a pedicure that does not use water in any part of the process.
 Traditional pedi services in a spa or beauty salon tend to use footbaths and soaks.
 A waterless or dry pedicure works by doing all the usual treatments for clients but without needing to soak the feet in the water as part of the process.